tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter01.md

 "Outstanding news, {{extra.daimon.hero_nickname}}.
 This does call for a toast."
 A 100 mega-watt smile spreads across {{extra.daimon.insurance_client_name}}'s face.
 No man should be that pretty.
 The one time {{extra.daimon.hero_nickname}} stopped by his firm's office, he noticed that everyone, LITERALLY everyone, in that office was gorgeous.
 Like it was some sort of unspoken corporate requirement for them to be good looking as well as intelligent.

-`No shot at finding a girlfriend here.
-Quite frankly, it's disheartening.`
+`No shot at finding a girlfriend there, they're all out of my league.
+Sigh, at this rate, I'm gonna be single forever.`

 {{extra.daimon.insurance_client_name}} continues speaking, "There were several Board members and their families watching this very closely, for personal reasons as well as business related.
 I suspect your firm will be ridiculously busy going forward.
 And Rich."